mod-audio/mod-host/README.md

 About
 -----

-mod-host is an LV2 host for jackd, that can be controlled via a socket or shell.
+mod-host is a LV2 host for jackd, that can be controlled via a socket or shell.

 Currently the host supports the following LV2 features: